jxmot/ESP8266-RCWL0516/README.md

 **IMAGE OF CASE, DETAILS OF MOD, AND WITH BOARD INSIDE**

+Now that I had the sensor in a case I needed a way to stand it up or attach it to something.
+For attaching it to a window or a door *painter's tape* works very well.
+For standing it upright on a table I used some platic mini-clamps that I found a local tool supply store.

+**IMAGE OF SENSOR WITH CLAMPS & ATTACHED WIRES**

 ### Testing the Circuit

 Although I've had luck with the 5 sensors I bought I've read reviews where other have had problems.
 For example, I read a few reviews stated that the board output would be at 5v when the sensor was activated.
-However it's supposed to be 3.3v.
+However it's supposed to be 3.3v!
 And that was enough reason for me to use the opto-coupler and test the circuit before connecting it to my NodeMCU.

 Testing was simple and only required the use of a voltmeter.
-First I tested the RCWL-0516 independantly and verified that it's output pin produced either 3.3v (*approximately*) or it would be a `gnd`.
+First I tested the RCWL-0516 independantly and verified that it's output pin produced either 3.3v (*approximately*) or it would be at `gnd`.
 Then I assembled the opto-couple portion of the circuit with the sensor attached.
-Trial and error and some guessing helped me determine that I needed a 100k pull-up resistor on the connection between the NTE3042 (*opto-coupler*) and the NodeMCU.
+Trial and error and some guessing helped me determine that I needed a 100k pull-up resistor to 3.3v on the connection between the NTE3042 (*opto-coupler*) and the NodeMCU.

 **INSERT TRUTH TABLE, SENSOR->OPTO**